SarthakYadav/mwmae-jax-official/README.md

 pip install -r post_jax_requirements.txt

 ```

+**ATTENTION:** Our results were obtained by pretraining on TPU-v3 devices followed by running downstream experiments on a GPU (as mentioned in the paper).
+Jax is more deterministic on TPUs, by virtue of both hardware and software, whereas achieving deterministic behaviour on GPUs is a lot more involved ([example](https://github.com/google/jax/discussions/10674)).
+We provide the code as is, which does not include steps/directions to achieve fully deterministic behaviour on GPUs.

 ## Get 16000 Hz data from hear
 * Follow https://hearbenchmark.com/hear-tasks.html to get data.
 By default, data on HEAR's zenodo page is 48000 Hz.